 About

-She is a former journalist and public relations professional who writes, teaches, consults, and speaks on the power of language and popular culture as avenues for social change.
+Dr. Ward is a former journalist and public relations professional who writes, teaches, consults, and speaks on the power of language and popular culture as avenues for social change.
 Her writing and communications work is focused on social justice, equity, and equality.
-She is the founder of Jervette Ward Consulting LLC.

 Her research and teaching areas focus on American Literature with an emphasis in African American Women's Literature.
 She has taught and published on Zora Neale Hurston, the addition of the African American characters to the Dick and Jane series, and Black women in reality television.